Corina/CV/README.md

 ## Mihaela Corina Gheorghe

 A former Project Manager in Market Research, currently learning how to code at Makers Academy.
-During 8 years as Project Manager I coordinated teams from technical and non-technical background and working with the development teams was always most fun part of the job.
-So I decided to learn coding and can switch to a more creative and challenging job: I want to make "stuff".
+During 8 years as Project Manager I coordinated teams from technical and non-technical background and working with the development teams was always the most fun part of the job.
+So I decided to learn coding and switch to a more creative and challenging job: I want to make "stuff".

 ## Skills